 Child arrangements orders

-A child arrangements order is an order from the Court setting out arrangement for your child to live and have contact with both parents.
+A child arrangements order is an order from the Court setting out arrangements for your child to live and have contact with both parents.
 It is not compulsory to have a child arrangements order to provide you with access to your child.
 Living arrangements and contact can normally be agreed between the parents.
 However, you will need to apply for a child arrangements order if you cannot agree as parents, of if you feel a child or grandchild is being denied a relationship with you.

 How to get a child arrangements order